Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Computational Study

 \paragraph{Optimality Gap}

-Table~\ref{tab: opt_gap} presents the optimality gaps of various approaches, including the results of Model \eqref{CreateLoadsModel} under various time constraints.
-In the table, the columns under ``Gap of Model \eqref{CreateLoadsModel}'' denote the optimality gaps of the model under various time limits.
-Similarly, columns \textit{Gap} for GH and Proxies denote optimality gaps for GH and the optimization proxies.
-In addition, columns \textit{Time(s)} denote the solving times for GH and Proxies.
+Table~\ref{tab: opt_gap} presents the optimality gaps of various approaches, including the results of the OLPP under various computational time limits.
+In the table, the columns under OLPP report the optimality gaps of the OLPP model with different computational time limits.
+Columns \textit{Gap} and \textit{Time(s)} under \textit{GH} and \textit{Proxies} report the optimality gaps of their feasible solutions and the required computational times, in seconds.

-Recall that Model \eqref{CreateLoadsModel} produces solutions that exhibit considerable variability when the total commodity volume is perturbed as detailed in Table~\ref{tab: dist_base_plan} and \ref{tab: total_variation}.
+Recall that the OLPP model produces solutions that exhibit considerable variability when the total commodity volume is perturbed; this observation is shown in Table~\ref{tab: dist_base_plan} and \ref{tab: total_variation}.
 As such, it is unlikely to be practical in scenarios with planners in the loop.
-Hence, the table compares the optimization proxies and the heuristics GH with an ``idealized'' benchmark.
-With this caveat in place, observe the performance of the optimization proxies under tight time constraints.
-Proxies generate solutions with low optimality gaps and may be up to 10 to 50 times faster than GH, and around 10 times faster than Model \eqref{CreateLoadsModel} solved with Gurobi.
-Second, although Model \eqref{CreateLoadsModel} efficiently produces solutions with low optimality gaps, closing the optimizality gap proves to be a significant challenge due to the poor LP relaxation.
-The performance of GH is also impeded by the inefficiencies of the LP relaxation, as it solves the LP relaxations over many iterations; it takes the GH around $30$ iterations for terminal M, $200$ iterations for terminal L, and more than $1000$ iterations for terminal XL to generate a feasible solution.
+Hence, Table \ref{tab: opt_gap} compares the optimization proxies and the greedy heuristic with what should be considered as an ``idealized'' benchmark.
+With this caveat in place, observe the performance of the optimization proxies under tight time constraints: the proxies generate solutions with low optimality gaps and they are up to 10 to 50 times faster than GH, and around 10 times faster than the OLPP model solved with Gurobi.
+Second, although the OLPP model produces solutions with low optimality gaps, closing the optimality gap proves to be a significant challenge due to the poor LP relaxation.
+The performance of GH is also impeded by the inefficiencies of the LP relaxation, as it solves the LP relaxations over many iterations; it takes GH around $30$ iterations for terminal S, $200$ iterations for terminal M, and more than $1000$ iterations for terminal L to generate a feasible solution.

 \paragraph{Consistency}